 3. Yamagata Prefecture

 Top 3 Prefectures That Have the Most Apple Farms in Japan

 2. Nagano Prefecture

 3. Iwate Prefecture

-Do not forget to check the seasonal fruit in each month before you make a reservation to visit fruit picking farm in Japan.
+Do not forget to check the seasonal fruit each month before you make a reservation to visit fruit picking farm in Japan.

-I went to strawberry fruit picking farm once in Chiba Prefecture with my friends when I was an exchange student in Tokyo, Japan because I watched Chibi maruko chan.
+I went to a strawberry fruit picking farm once in Chiba Prefecture with my friends when I was an exchange student in Tokyo, Japan because I watched Chibi maruko chan.
 In that episode, Maruko chan had a field trip to go to the strawberry farm.
 According to my previous writing article, please check out the animation named ‘Chibi maruko chan’ because I also learned the Japanese language from this animation.
 Her lifestyle was the same as my lifestyle when I was a little especially maruko chan’s grandfather was similar to my grandpa.
 Furthermore, I learned Japanese culture from this animation.
 For example, the activity during Hina Matsuri or girl’s day (on the 3rd of March) is a special day for girls.
 People pray for the happiness and the healthy growth of girls.
 Japanese people who have girls (daughter or niece) in their home display a set of ornamental dolls on the shelf which is covered with a red carpet.
 Those dolls represent the Emperor, Empress, attendants, and musicians in the traditional court dress during the Heian era (794-1185 CE).